Financial-Times/origami/README.md

 ### Variant

-A variant is an addition or modification of a component.
-A variant may alter the appearance and/or functionality of a component.
+A variant is an addition or modification to a component within a given brand.
+A variant may also alter the appearance and/or functionality of a component.
 Variants must be optional and build upon a fully functional component.

 E.g. A button component may have an "inverse" variant, a "big" variant, etc. A header component may have a "subnav" variant, a "sticky" variant, etc.

 ## Motivation

 As of March 2018 Origami components provide master brand specific styles inconsistently.
-Some components aim to provide a generic foundation for visually distinct clients to build upon, e.g. `o-table`, but include CSS classes which unpredictably introduce heavy master brand specific styles.
-This means some clients need to manually override master brand styles with extra CSS.
-It also means a non-masterbrand client cannot be confident that new master brand styles will not creep in over time.
+Some components aim to provide a generic foundation for visually distinct clients to build upon, e.g. `o-table`, but include CSS classes which unpredictably introduce heavy "master" brand specific styles.
+This means some clients need to manually override "master" brand styles with extra CSS.
+It also means a non-masterbrand client cannot be confident that new "master" brand styles will not creep in over time.

-Branded components aim to provide styles for "master" and "internal" products which are immediately usable with little or no modification.
+Branded components aim to provide styles for "master" and "internal" branded products which are immediately usable with little or no modification.
 For products where those do not apply a "whitelabel" brand provides a reliable foundation with little visual styling to build upon.

 ## Sass